 \section{Related Surveys}

 To contextualize our contribution, we position our review alongside a selection of related works that examine VR personalization, adaptive systems, or UX from various disciplinary and application-specific angles.
 Wood et al. \cite{wood2021virtual} conducted a comprehensive analysis of physiological sensing (e.g., heart rate, skin responses, gaze, brain, and muscle activity) in VR.
 They identified a growing trend in using these measures as user input devices for customized and adaptive user experiences.
-Tewell and Ranasinghe \cite{tewell2024review} focused on olfactory technology for VR, classifying them by presentation approach, delivery method, and application area.
-Gon\c{c}alves et al. \cite{gonccalves2022systematic} analyzed the impact of different levels of realism on UX in immersive virtual experiences.
+Tewell and Ranasinghe \cite{tewell2024review} focused on olfactory technology for VR, classifying it by presentation approach, delivery method, and application area.
+In terms of immersion experience, Gon\c{c}alves et al. \cite{gonccalves2022systematic} analyzed the impact of different levels of realism on UX in immersive virtual experiences.
 They categorized realism into subjective and objective aspects and examined its influence on user performance, presence, and physiological responses.

 Bergsnev and S\'anchez Laws \cite{bergsnev2022personalizing} explored the personalization of VR for research and treatment of fear-related disorders, focusing on self-report measures and manipulations of contextual factors.
-It highlighted the methodological challenges and the need for greater interactivity in VR procedures for therapeutic applications.
-Maddalon et al. \cite{maddalon2024exploring} reviewed adaptive VR systems used in interventions for children with Autism Spectrum Disorder (ASD).
-They categorized adaptive strategies by level switching, feedback, and temporal dimensions (real-time vs. deferred), and analyzed the underlying adaptive engines (Machine Learning (ML) vs. non-ML) and signals (explicit vs. implicit).
+They highlighted the methodological challenges and the need for greater interactivity in VR procedures for therapeutic applications.
+Similarly, Maddalon et al. \cite{maddalon2024exploring} reviewed adaptive VR systems used in interventions for children with autism spectrum disorder.
+They categorized adaptive strategies by level switching, feedback, and temporal dimensions (real-time vs. deferred), and analyzed the underlying adaptive engines (ML vs. non-ML) and signals (explicit vs. implicit).